 - Select one of five preset workouts

-- Customize a workout routine
+- Customize your own total body workout routine

 The display is big and the data is easy to read, whether you’re at the starting (catch) or finish position.
-It’s also backlit so you can see the data in low light settings.
+It’s also backlit so you can see the data in low-light settings.

 The Concept2 PM5 monitor shows you everything you need to know while rowing.